x

 More () »

-Students used to vote at the well-known University Center, but after COVID, students now vote at the remote Carlos Truan Natural Resources Center.
+Students used to vote at the well-known University Center, but after COVID, students now vote at the Carlos Truan Natural Resources Center.

 Credit: KIII